mounty1/JackRose/README.md

 Spaced Repetition Software as a web service
 ===========================================

 Project status:  **alpha**.
 You can run it if you are prepared to do some work.
-In particular, you'll need a running Postgres server and will have to run SQL insert statements.
+In particular, you'll need a running Postgres server and will have to run some SQL statements.

 [Building and running instructions](sandbox/README.md)